Wayne Bloom: American Wrestling Association (1988–1991)

 Wayne Bloom started wrestling with the American Wrestling Association (AWA) in 1988 after being trained by Eddie Sharkey.
 In the AWA, he competed as Wayne "The Train" Bloom.
 His initial run as a singles wrestler was not very successful, illustrated by the 24 second loss to Jimmy Valiant at the AWA PPV SuperClash III.
 After his unsuccessful singles attempts, Bloom formed a tag team called The Destruction Crew with fellow rookie (and Eddie Sharkey student) ”Mean” Mike Enos.
 In the fall of 1989 Wayne Bloom on behalf of the Destruction Crew challenged then AWA World Tag Team champions Ken Patera and Brad Rheingans to a “car lifting” contest.
 During the challenge, the Destruction Crew attacked Patera and Rhenigans and injured them (kayfabe).
 This forced them to vacate the tag team titles.

 A tournament was set up to crown new tag-team champions; in the tournament, the Destruction Crew would defeat the team of Sgt.
 Slaughter & Baron von Raschke in the first round and then beat Greg Gagne and Paul Diamond in the finals to win the titles.
 Bloom also challenged the returning Brad Rheingans to a Greco-Roman match which Bloom lost.
 Nevertheless, the Crew's tag team victory combined with their devious tactics earned the duo a joint “Rookie of the Year” award from the readers of Pro Wrestling Illustrated, which is the only time a tag team has won this award.
 On August 11, 1990, the Destruction Crew lost the AWA tag-team titles to longtime rivals The Trooper and D.J.
 Peterson.
 The Crew tried in vain to regain the titles over the following months until the AWA closed up in early 1991.

 World Championship Wrestling (1990)

 In 1990, the Destruction Crew joined World Championship Wrestling (WCW), which at the time was still a part of the National Wrestling Alliance (NWA).
-In WCW, they wrestled under masks as the Minnesota Wrecking Crew 2 and were managed by Ole Anderson (a member of the original Minnesota Wrecking Crew).
+In WCW, they wrestled under masks as the Minnesota Wrecking Crew 2 and were managed by Ole Anderson (a member of the second incarnation of the Minnesota Wrecking Crew).
 They attempted without success to win the NWA World Tag Team Championship from the Steiner Brothers over the spring of 1990.
 During their stint with WCW they were also still under contract with the AWA; in fact, they were the AWA World Tag-Team Champions during their entire run as the masked Minnesota Wrestling Crew 2.